 Terrafame’s key strategic objective is to operate an environmentally sustainable, safe and economically viable mine.
-Thus, one of our most significant goals is to turn our mining operations environmentally sustainable and safe as soon as possible.
 The most important material environmental variables in Terrafame’s operations are water management and other local environmental impacts such as dust, noise and land use.

 Environmentally sustainable mining operations require a proactive approach and looking beyond the next season.
 We continuously monitor the state of the environment both in and outside the mining area.
 We work in transparent and professional cooperation with the environmental authorities.
 Similarly, we communicate openly and interactively with people living in the vicinity of the mine in order to maintain good relationships with our neighbours.
 An effectively operated mine is the best way to handle environmental risks.